abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Extending Library
+You can extend this library using various callback handlers and inheritable classes.

+A perfect example of using these features is the logging server built with this library.
+It's called [Residue](https://github.com/muflihun/residue/) that is feature rich.
+In fact, you may be interested in using that instead of this library for your medium to large sized projects.

 #### Logging Your Own Class

 You can log your own classes by extending `el::Loggable` class and implementing pure-virtual function `void log(std::ostream& os) const`.
 Following example shows a good way to extend a class.